 A while ago I had a client who came to me with the goal of increasing their warm leads.
 As we were exploring their current marketing, they showed me their LinkedIn profile and mentioned the number of comments on their posts along with high impressions.
 However this wasn’t translating to more leads.

 Why is that?
-Despite the figures looking excellent, most of the people commenting weren’t in this entrepreneur’s target audience – not by a long shot.
-In fact most of the comments were either from people who wanted to increase their own visibility on LinkedIn, or who had connected because they ultimately wanted to sell their own services.
-A major issue that showed up was that this entrepreneur’s posts weren’t speaking to the needs of the target audience, which meant their audience would scroll on by.
+Despite the figures looking excellent, most of the people commenting weren't in this entrepreneur’s target audience – not by a long shot.
+In fact most of the comments were either from people who wanted to increase their own visibility on LinkedIn, or who had connected because they ultimately wanted to sell their own services to the entrepreneur.
+A major issue that showed up was that this entrepreneur’s posts didn't identify the exact things their perfect prospect would relate to.
+The results was, their target audience couldn't relate to anything being presented, and instead of engaging further, their audience would scroll on by.

 Looking at the likes and comments meant this entrepreneur felt that all they needed to do was post more and create a better funnel.
 Note those wrong tactics turning up again!
 Posting more of what isn’t already working won’t magically change the results.